roolebo/tianocore.github.io/Laszlo's unkempt git guide for edk2 contributors and maintainers.md

      This will open your $EDITOR with a list of your patches, identified by commit hash and subject line, each prefixed with a rebase *action*.
-By default, the rebase action will be "pick".
+By default, the rebase action will be `pick`.

      You should carefully go through the feedback you received on the list for the v1 posting.
 (An email client that supports threading is a hard requirement for this.)
-For each v1 patch where you received a tag (Reviewed-by, Tested-by, Acked-by), *replace* the "pick" action with "reword".
+For each v1 patch where you received a tag (Reviewed-by, Tested-by, Acked-by), *replace* the `pick` action with `reword`.
 Be sure not to modify anything else in the rebase action list.

      Once you modified these actions, save the file, and quit the editor.
-Git will now rebase your patches again (to the same refreshed local master branch), but now it will also stop at each patch that you marked "reword", and will let you edit the commit message for the patch.
+Git will now rebase your patches again (to the same refreshed local master branch), but now it will also stop at each patch that you marked `reword`, and will let you edit the commit message for the patch.
 This is when you append the tags from the mailing list feedback to the very end of the commit message, underneath your own Signed-off-by tag.
 Save the updated commit